How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 The IRS Office of Appeals acts independently from the IRS Examination and Collection.
 Their goal is to resolve tax issues between you and the government on a fair basis, without litigation, and in such a manner that enhances your voluntary compliance.

-The appeal process is less formal and less costly, so this is a route that is worth considering than going to court.
+The appeal process is less formal and less costly, making it a worthwhile alternative to going to court.

-However, before filing an appeal, you should understand the Taxpayer Bill of Rights so you know what you are entitled to.
+However, before filing an appeal, it is essential to understand the Taxpayer Bill of Rights, as this will inform you of your entitlements.
 Among the 10 rights in the bill, numbers 4 and 5 are crucial.

 The 4th right is “The Right to Challenge the IRS’s Position and Be Heard.”
 It states that taxpayers have the right to object and provide supporting documentation to respond to formal IRS actions.
-You can expect the IRS to consider the objections and documents fairly and receive a response should they disagree with your appeal.
+You can expect the IRS to consider your objections and documents fairly and provide a response if they disagree with your appeal.

 The 5th right is “The Right to Appeal an IRS Decision in an Independent Forum.”
 As a taxpayer, you are entitled to a fair and impartial appeal that involves penalties.
 You also have the right to receive a written response regarding the Office of Appeals’ decision.
 Lastly, you can take the case to tax court if you wish.